tboquet/python-alp/docs/fitgen.rst

                   samples_per_epoch=128,
                   nb_val_samples=128)

-You can also use `alp.appcom.core.Experiment.fit_gen_async` with the same function parameters if you have a worker running.
+You can also use :meth:`alp.appcom.core.Experiment.fit_gen_async` with the same function parameters if you have a worker running.

 .. code-block:: python